mp0530/LeetCode/README.md

 # LeetCode

-This repository stores some of the interesting hard problem solution from LeetCode as well as some special algorithm
+This repository stores my solutions to some of the interesting problems from LeetCode as well as some special algorithms